favna/ffxiv-auto-screenshot-sorter/README.md

     screenshot-4.png
 ```

+## Quitting the program after launching it

+Because there is no visual element or tray icon for this program, you can quit it through the Task Manager provided by
+your operating system.
+This can be one of Windows Task Manager, MacOS Activity Monitor, or Linux [`htop`][htop].

 ## Recommended setup for Windows users

 Windows users can use [XIVLauncher] to modify the launch of their FFXIV client.
 One of the options of [XIVLauncher] is